Hufu (novelty item)

-Hufu was a product marketed as tofu designed to resemble human flesh in taste and texture.
+Hufu was a joke product marketed as tofu designed to resemble human flesh in taste and texture.
 The tongue-in-cheek Hufu website was in existence from May 2005 to June 2006.
-The creators claimed that Milla Jovovich coined the term after hearing about the product's development while on the Eurostar from London to Paris.
+The creators claimed that Milla Jovovich coined the term after hearing about the product's development while on a Eurostar train from London to Paris.

 History

 Hufu was touted as "the healthy human flesh alternative" for "cannibals who want to quit", as well as a product for anthropology students studying cannibalism.
 According to its website, hufu is also "a great convenience food for cannibals.
 No more Friday night hunting raids!
 Stay home and enjoy the good healthy taste of hufu."

 Mark Nuckols (founder and CEO of Hufu, LLC)—then a student at Tuck School of Business—claimed that the concept of Hufu occurred to him when he ate a tofurkey sandwich while reading "Good To Eat: Riddles of Food and Culture", a book on cannibalism by anthropologist Marvin Harris.
 Nuckols is also an honors JD graduate of Georgetown University Law Center.